 In the UK aromatherapists may only treat you with essential oils by letting you inhale it or apply it to your skin.
 In France and Germany therapists may use essential oils orally and internally.

-Do not swallow an essential oil or put it inside any other part of the body (eye, ear, nose, anus or vagina).
+Do not swallow an essential oil or put it inside any other part of the body.
+This includes the: